 Do the teachers touch the students?

-Yoga teachers at many studios will sometimes provide individual assistance to students during class in the form of a physical adjustment or assist meant to help the student improve their yoga practice.
-Teachers who hold classes at Full Circle are instructed to never touch a student.
-Students may request that a physical adjustment or assist be given at the discretion of the teacher; but, without a specific request from the student, this is not the norm.
+Yoga teachers at many studios will sometimes provide individual guidance to students during class in the form of a physical adjustment or assist meant to help the student improve their yoga practice.
+Full Circle Yoga & Therapy operates as a trauma-informed studio.
+This means that students are empowered to choose whether or not they want a teacher to offer assists.
+We help students indicate their preference with the use of assist chips.

 What’s the temperature in a class?